SpaceX to launch more Starlink satellites this weekend - Space Explored

 The Weather

 The most recent update from Delta 45 for Saturday’s launch shows similar conditions from yesterday’s report.
 The weather has a probability of 70% to be GO for launch with the concerns being liftoff winds and cumulus clouds.
-There is a small chance to have isolated showers throughout the day but they put that risk to the flight to be very unlikely.
+Isolated showers are probable but unlikely to affect the launch.
+There is now a moderate concern for booster recovery weather, this is a factor that teams will wait till later in the countdown to determine if it is an issue.

 For Sunday’s backup attempt, the weather has improved slightly.
 It is now showing an 80% probability of GO for launch with similar concerns as Saturday.
-Both Saturday and Sunday have low across the board for any additional risk factors as well.
+Booster recovery weather for Sunday seems to be back at a low-risk level.

 Featured image by Jared Base for Space Explored.

-Note: [Update: Launch day weather report] Next Launch: SpaceX continues to push reuse records by launching another life leading booster